echobind/bisonapp/docs/deployment.md

 ## Deploying to Heroku

+Heroku is not typically used to host Jamstack apps.
+If possible, you should leverage Vercel or Netlify (coming soon!) as they have some advantages in doing so.
+That said, we wanted to ensure Bison apps could still be deployed to Heroku if required.
+Especially since many choose to use Heroku to host their database.

 - Create a new staging app: `heroku apps:create myapp-staging --remote staging`
 - Add a value for APP_SECRET. `heroku config:add APP_SECRET=mysecret --remote staging`
 - Add a database: `heroku addons:create heroku-postgresql:hobby-dev --remote staging`